 Approved Recommendations to the 18 World Meteorological Congress

-Resolution EC-70/Doc.
-16.3(3) approves a Recommendation to Congress for continued review of the current geographical scope of Regional Associations during the nineteenth financial period with the aim of optimizing their efficiency and performance; to amend the General terms of reference of the Regional Associations (see below); that Regional Association should meet as often as necessary, and the plenary session should continue to be organized following a 4-year cycle better aligned to support the WMO Congressional meeting and planning cycles and shall be more productive and useful for its Members, aimed at advancing regional priorities and producing clear action-oriented outcomes; that Regional Associations should be encouraged to influence and fully align with the relevant structures of the technical commissions and with the strategic goals of the WMO Strategic Plan.
+Recommendation 24 (EC-70) to Congress for continued review of the current geographical scope of Regional Associations during the nineteenth financial period with the aim of optimizing their efficiency and performance; to amend the General terms of reference of the Regional Associations (see below); that Regional Association should meet as often as necessary, and the plenary session should continue to be organized following a 4-year cycle better aligned to support the WMO Congressional meeting and planning cycles and shall be more productive and useful for its Members, aimed at advancing regional priorities and producing clear action-oriented outcomes; that Regional Associations should be encouraged to influence and fully align with the relevant structures of the technical commissions and with the strategic goals of the WMO Strategic Plan.
 Furthermore, pursuing harmonized structures among all regional associations would promote common approaches and better cross-regional cooperation.

-Further the Resolution requests
+Further the Recommendation requests

 - the Executive Council to oversee the continued review of the regional associations with the aim of making recommendations on their form and function to Congress-19, and to report on the implementation of this resolution at Congress-19